 As a parent, we realize that you may be unsure whether your child’s condition is the result of a birth defect or a birth injury.
 The distinction is important.

 A birth defect is a condition that arises before a child comes into the world.
 It typically is a genetic condition.
 However, some birth defects result from exposure to certain medications while the child is in the womb.
+Contact us to consult with a birth defect lawyer.
 For instance, studies have found a link between a mother’s use of antidepressants (SSRIs) during pregnancy and heart, lung and other birth defects.

 A birth injury, on the other hand, is a condition that results from something that occurs during labor and delivery.
 Many, but not all, birth injuries are caused by medical malpractice.